[DV7] Working with Victims: Best Practices

 This course consists of Power Point slides and informational handouts.
 The final post-test consists of 40 questions.

 Learning Objectives.
-At the end of this course, students will be able to:
+At the end of this course:

-- Become familiar with the contemporary social science literature on working with victims of domestic violence, also known as intimate partner violence.
+- Participants will identify a minimum of three key contemporary social science literature findings on working with victims of domestic violence, also known as intimate partner violence.

-- Learn how to apply best practice information to helping victims be safe and heal from their abuse experiences.
+- Participants will be able to explain at least three ways to apply best practice information to helping victims be safe and heal from their abuse experiences.

-- Understand the needs of underserved populations, such as heterosexual men and victims of same-sex abuse.
+- Participants will distinguish two or more needs unique to underserved populations, such as heterosexual men and victims of same-sex abuse.

 Cancellation Policy: A participant who has registered and paid for the online course is entitled to a full refund up to 7 days following payment of the registration fee, provided that he/she has not completed any of the lessons or quizzes.
 The participant must request this refund in writing, and submit this request via e-mail to the course presenter, John Hamel, at email@example.com.
 A participant who has completed any of the lessons, but did not complete the final post-test and did not receive a certificate, is entitled to a refund equal to 25% of the registration fee.
 If he/she sends a written request via e-mail to the course presenter.
 No administrative fee will be charged for any requests.
 All refunds will be issued within 7 business days of receipt.